International & Comparative Law BrochureClick here

 - Professor Jörg Fedtke, A.N.
 Yiannopoulos Professor of Comparative Law, one of the world's pre-eminent scholars in comparative law and European Union law;

-- Professor Adeno Addis, William Ray Forrester Professor of Public & Constitutional Law, an expert in public international law and international human rights;
+- Professor Adeno Addis, W.R.
+Irby Chair and William Ray Forrester Professor of Public & Constitutional Law, an expert in public international law and international human rights;

 - Professor Martin Davies, Admiralty Law Institute Professor of Maritime Law and Director, Maritime Law Center, internationally known for his expertise in international maritime law